 Under the REDUX/bonus option, a Marine receives a \$30,000 Career Status Bonus, which is taxed, and agrees to complete at least 5 more years of active service (but must get the Marine Corps' approval for doing so).
-If the Marine retires at 20 years of service, he or she receives 40 percent of his or her average pay for the three highest paying years.
-For every year beyond 20 years of service (up to 30 years of service), the Marine receives an additional 3.5 percent increase to this amount.
+If the Marine retires at 20 years of service, he or she receives 40 percent of his or her average pay for the 3 highest paying years.
+For every year beyond 20 years of service (up to 30 years of service), the Marine receives an additional 3.5-percent increase to this amount.
 The retirement pay is adjusted each year to compensate for inflation (cost-of-living adjustment, or COLA) at the Consumer Price Index (CPI) rate minus 1 percent.

 Under the High-3 option, a Marine who retires at 20 years of service receives 50 percent of his or her base pay.
-For every year beyond 20 years of service, the Marine receives an additional 2.5 percent increase to this amount (up to a maximum of 75 percent at 30 years of service).
-The retirement pay is adjusted each year to compensate for the full value of inflation (cost-of-living adjustment) at the CPI rate.
+For every year beyond 20 years of service, the Marine receives an additional 2.5-percent increase to this amount (up to a maximum of 75 percent at 30 years of service).
+The retirement pay is adjusted each year to compensate for the full value of inflation (COLA) at the CPI rate.

-Feature REDUX/Bonus High-3 reature REDUX/Donus riigii-5 % of basic pay (highest 36 months) 40 50 Risk None - backed by U.S. government None - backed by U.S. government Taxes Tax deferred until retirement begins Tax deferred until retirement begins Inflation Protection Annual COLA increase (CPI - 1 percent) Annual COLA increase (CPI)
+Feature REDUX/Bonus High-3 reature REDOA/Bollus rigii-s % of basic pay (highest 36 months) 40 50 Risk None - backed by US Gov't None - backed by US Gov't Taxes Tax deferred until retirement begins Tax deferred until retirement begins Inflation Protection Annual COLA increase (CPI - 1 percent) Annual COLA increase (CPI)